break-stuff/kickstand-ui-docs-beta/docs/forms/form-field.md

 These features include:

 - Inputs all use IDs, names, and labels.
-- Labels are associated to with inputs using the `for` attribute.
+- Labels are explicitly associated to with inputs using the `for` attribute.
 - Labels, Help Text, and Error Messages all display above the input to prevent the on-screen keyboard from blocking important text.
 - Error messages use `role="alert"` with the `aria-live="assertive"` to announce when validation errors occur
 - Error messages are accompanied with an icon to help users who cannot distinguish the error message based on color.